heavencandle/kubig_competition_20202R/README.md

 1. Data processing
   - NA replacement : replace na's depending on class(i.e. positive/negative)
     > Why not replace with class-free mean values?
-    > : There was relationship between NA values and 'neg' class, over 90% of NA values were marked as 'neg'.
+    > : There was relationship between NA values and 'neg' class, P(neg|NA) was over 90% for most columns.
 So, if just replace with class-free mean values, it looses its effect on 'neg' class.
   - Attributes reorganization
     1) non-histogram columns: no reorganizing
     2) histogram columns: aggregate rowwise values into max, min, number of activated bins.